 - local anesthetic: 1-1.5 mL of bupivacaine 0.5%

 - corticosteroids: 0.5 mL of dexamethasone 4 mg/mL

 Lateral approach is the most frequently used approach in which the long axis of the supraspinatus is parallel to the probe, and the needle is inserted parallel or oblique in relation to the probe and 2 cm away from the probe to avoid the sterile needle contact with the probe.

 Avoidance of shoulder overuse for 2-3 days is recommended to the patients.

 Symptoms suggesting infection and the possibility of pain and rash at the site of the injection are explained to patients.

-Subacromial-subdeltoid bursal injection is a straightforward and well-tolerated procedure by the patients.
-Corticosteroid can be injected into the appropriate space confidently under ultrasonographic guidance, and vascular, neural and tendons are avoided with certainty during the procedure.
+Subacromial-subdeltoid bursal injections are relatively straightforward and well-tolerated procedure by the patients, although using larger than necessary needles and going into the cuff tendons are not so well tolerated.
+Emphasis should be made on the importance of post-procedure physiotherapy.
+Corticosteroid containing injectate can be injected into the appropriate space confidently under ultrasonographic guidance, and vascular, neural and tendons are avoided with certainty during the procedure.

 - 3. Molini L, Mariacher S, Bianchi S. US guided corticosteroid injection into the subacromial-subdeltoid bursa: Technique and approach.
 J Ultrasound.
 2012;15 (1): 61-8. doi:10.1016/j.jus.2011.12.003 - Free text at pubmed - Pubmed citation